Dizziness After Chiropractic Adjustment: What to Do

 While you should avoid intense activity, gentle movement can be very helpful.
 For the first day or two, be mindful of how you move your spine.
 Try to avoid any sudden bending, twisting, or jarring motions.
 If you feel a bit lightheaded, move slowly when you change positions.
 For example, take your time going from lying down to sitting up, and from sitting to standing.
 This gives your body a moment to adjust and can prevent dizziness.
 These small precautions protect the work done during your appointment and support our gentle techniques, which are designed to create lasting stability without aggressive force.

-Simple Breathing Exercises and Natural Remedies
+Calm Your Body with Breathing and Natural Remedies

 If you feel a bit of nausea or dizziness at home, don’t worry.
 Lie down for a few minutes and focus on slow, deep breaths.
 Inhaling through your nose for four counts and exhaling through your mouth for six can help calm your nervous system.
 Sipping on some ginger tea or ginger ale is a great natural remedy for an unsettled stomach.
 Continuing to drink water will also help stabilize your blood flow and ease any lightheadedness.
 These simple, at-home remedies can make a big difference and are often effective for the symptoms that can accompany many of the conditions we see, like migraines and vertigo.